robertoteixeira-dev/robertoteixeira-dev/README.md

 ## Hi, I'm Roberto Teixeira!
-I'm a self-directed, action-oriented Front-End Web developer passionate about technology and web technologies.
+I'm a self-directed, action-oriented Front-End Developer passionate about technology and web technologies.
 Engaged in the search for suitable solutions and specs that best meet the needs of the project.

 - 🔭 I’m currently studying Typescript and working on personal projects to improve my portfolio;